 Examples ARM code created in the lectures is available in this zip.

 Details about the second G51CSA coursework can be found in this pdf.
-It is due in on 9th December 2014 at 23:55, submission details will be provided presently.
+It is due in on 9th December 2014 at 23:55, submission will be via TMA, login using your CS username and password, then select 'Submit Coursework' from the menu at the top, and select the CSA coursework.
 CS Issue Sheet

 Details about the first G51CSA coursework can be found on the dedicated coursework page.
 Please note that the coursework has been updated to include the final component set.
 Details of deadlines and assessment can be found on the page.

 The allocation of students to tutorials is listed here.
 Please let me know if there are any problems.

 Please read Chapter One and Appendix A of nand2tetris.
 PDFs are available on their website, under the course section.